ankit7540/IntensityCalbr/README.md

 <img align="center" src="https://github.com/ankit7540/IntensityCalbr/blob/master/img/scheme.png" data-canonical-src="https://github.com/ankit7540/IntensityCalbr/blob/master/img/scheme.png" width="450" height="629" />

+## References
+In the following works, the ratio of intensities from common rotational states are compared to the corresponding theoretical ratio to obtain the wavelength dependent sensitivity curve.

+  - H. Okajima, H. Hamaguchi, J. Raman Spectrosc.
+2015, 46, 1140.
+  - H. Hamaguchi, I. Harada, T. Shimanouchi, Chem.
+Lett.
+1974, 3, 1405.

+This principle of comparing intensities (rotational Raman and rotation-vibration Raman) is extended to all bands in present work, requiring paramterizing of temperature in the scheme.
+Set of intensity ratios are then conveniently framed as a matrix, as shown in the above figure.
+Refernce matrix can be computed if equations and required parameters are availble, or,  if known intensities are available then they can work as reference.

+## Input data required

+**Intensity calibration**

+ - General scheme : experimental band area, reference data either available before hand or computable.
+(If computable then appropriate functions will be required to call).
+In this work, compute code for intensities and reference matrix for pure rotation and rotational-vibrational Raman bands is given.
+(At present this is possible for H</sup>2</sup>, HD and D<sup>2</sup> since polarizability invariants are available for those.)

+ - List of all data required : experimental band area, theoretical band area ratio (Stokes/anti-Stokes), transition frequency (Stokes) in cm<sup>-1</sup>, transition frequency (anti-Stokes) in cm<sup>-1</sup> and the weight (used for fit).
+For  O<sub>2</sub>, when using the vibration-rotation transitions (S1- and O1-branch), include the data and the frequencies for these transitions.
+All of the above correspond to pair of observed bands originating from a common rotational state.

+See specific program's readme regarding the use of the above data in the program for fit.

 ## Usage

 Clone the repository or download the zip file.
 As per your choice of the programming environment ( Python or IgorPro) refer to the specific README inside the folders and proceed.